-Disneyland and California Adventure tickets come in a variety of configurations.
-Which type of ticket is right for you will depend on how much time you have, how much you want to spend, and how much flexibility you need.
+Disneyland in Anaheim, California, is one of the most iconic tourist destinations in the world.
+Review the various ticket options to the Disneyland Park and California Adventure so you can select the best choice based on how much time you have, how much you want to spend, and how much flexibility you need.

-Park Hopper Tickets allow you to go back and forth between the two parks as much as you want.
+Park Hopper Tickets allow guests to go back and forth between the two parks as often as desired.
 They are available for one to five days.
-Single-day Park Hopper Tickets range from $157 to $174, depending on the day.
+Single-day Park Hopper Tickets range from $157.00 to $174.00, depending on the day.

-There is no Value or Peak pricing for multi-day tickets.
-The more days you visit, the lower the price per day.
-A one-day Park Hopper on a Peak day is $174 compared to $70 a day with the 5-day Park Hopper pass.
-The One-Park-Per-Day ticket goes down to $61 per day with a 5-day ticket.
+There is no Value or Peak pricing for multi-day tickets, but the more days purchased, the lower the price per day.
+A 1-Day Park Hopper on a Peak day is $174.00 compared to $70.00 a day with the 5-day Park Hopper pass.
+The 1-Park-Per-Day ticket goes down to $61.00 per day with a 5-day ticket.

-Multi-Day One-Park-Per-Day Tickets will get you into a single park per day for the number of days you purchase, but you can't go into both parks on the same day.
-So you can go to Disneyland on one day and California Adventure on another day, but not Disneyland in the morning and California Adventure in the afternoon.
+Multi-Day 1-Park-Per-Day tickets will get you into a single park per day for the number of days you purchase, but you can't go into both parks on the same day.
+Thus, you can go to Disneyland on one day and California Adventure on another day, but not Disneyland in the morning and California Adventure in the afternoon.

 Multi-day tickets do not have to be used on consecutive days.
-You have 13 days from the first entry to use the additional days.
-So if you suffer from theme-park fatigue, you can plan a relaxing day at the beach or at the resort in between park trips.
+Purchasers have 13 days from the first entry to use the additional days.
+So if you suffer from theme-park fatigue, plan a relaxing day at a nearby beach or at the Disney resort between park trips.

 Tickets are non-transferable.
 Don't buy extra multi-day tickets thinking you can bring different guests on different days, or sell your leftover days if you don't use them all.
-On single day tickets, you just get your hand stamped to get back into the parks if you go out, but for multi-day tickets, they take your photo with their ticket scanner to make sure it's the same person using the ticket on all days.
+On single day tickets, you'll have a hand stamped to get back into the parks, but for multi-day tickets, staffers take a photo with their ticket scanner to make sure it's the same person using the ticket on all days.
 If you don't match the photo that pops up on their scanner, you won't get in.

-Three to five-day tickets include one Magic Morning, which is early entry into certain areas of Disneyland before the rest of the park opens.
-One early entry is included for no additional charge when you purchase 3-day to 5-day single park or park hopper tickets.
+Three to five-day tickets include one Magic Morning, which gives early entry into certain areas of Disneyland before the rest of the park opens.
+One early entry is included for no additional charge when purchasing three-day to five-day single park or park hopper tickets.

 Annual Passes to Disneyland

-Annual Passes come in five configurations, including the Signature Plus Passport with full access and no restrictions, which costs $1,049 for ages 3 and up; the Deluxe Passport for $619, which excludes peak Saturdays and most holidays; and the Southern California Select Passport for $339, which excludes all weekends all year and doesn't include any summer days at all.
-Additional perks apply.
+Annual passes come in three configurations, including the Signature Plus Passport with full access and no restrictions, which costs $1,149.00 for ages 3 and up; the Signature Passport for $999.00, which includes admission for most days of the year, and the Deluxe Passport for $729.00, which blocks peak days and most holidays.
+Additional perks like parking, shopping, and food discounts apply.

 Southern California Resident Specials